mbodm/cdis-mac/README.md

 [![Watch the video](https://img.youtube.com/vi/g2euPp6d954/hqdefault.jpg)](https://www.youtube.com/watch?v=g2euPp6d954)

-And if you wanna start `cdis` by using keyboard shortcuts, like i do, here is a ~90s tutorial:
+And if you wanna start `cdis` by using keyboard shortcuts, like i do, here is a ~90s tutorial showing how this can be achieved in macOS:

 [![Watch the video](https://img.youtube.com/vi/W8bIj_CQ6sc/hqdefault.jpg)](https://www.youtube.com/watch?v=W8bIj_CQ6sc)

+Recording and cutting of both videos was done on a macOS Sequoia 15.5

 ### Anything else?